strichliste/homepage/content/install.md

 ### Installing

 1. Go to the Github project to download the [latest release](https://github.com/strichliste/server/releases).
+It comes already with a bundled front-end.
 2. Extract the package content to your target directory (e.g. `tar xvfz strichliste.tar.gz -C /var/www/strichliste.yourdomain.tld`)
 3. Move the database in `var/` from `app.db.example` to `app.db` if you want to use the default sqlite setup